advancedforms/advancedforms.github.io/_posts/2017-03-20-setting-up-a-form-to-create-posts.markdown

 categories: guides advanced
 ---

-> The easiest way to create posts with a form is to use Advanced Forms Pro.
+> This guide is only applicable if you're using the free version of Advanced Forms.
+The easiest way to create posts with a form is to use Advanced Forms Pro.
 It supports creating and editing both posts and users.
 You can read more about post editing [here]({% post_url 2018-06-21-creating-and-editing-posts %}) and Pro is available from [hookturn.io](https://hookturn.io/downloads/advanced-forms-pro/).

 A common use for front-end forms is to create posts with submitted form data.
 Advanced Forms is perfect for this use case and in this guide we'll cover how to set up a form which generates a new post from its field values.